haxtheweb/edtechjoker/draft-outline.md

 - We're going to look at how to name and leverage css variables to allow others to influence our design
 - We're going to see what a CSS Shadow `part` is and how to style using them

-# Custom Events
-- We're going to peg the collapse to a stateful variable so we'll add a `expanded` variable to our element
-- We're going to make a custom event for when the state of the collapse changes
-- We're going to make an event listener for the custom event so that our Button's label updates to match

 ## Activity
 - Time to implement CSS Variables / shadow parts
 - Time to implement custom events in your own code